Key takeaways

 Cons:

-Best for: SQL analysts doing ad hoc data exploration.
+SQL analysts doing ad hoc data exploration

-Power BI task in Databricks workflows
+Option 3: Power BI task in Databricks workflows

 Announced in Q1 2025, the Power BI task in Databricks Workflows is an evolution of the "Publish to Power BI Service" feature.
 This enhancement allows Power BI to be configured as a task within Databricks workflows, enabling users to publish, update, and refresh Power BI semantic models in a fully orchestrated and automated way.

 The feature supports DirectQuery, Import, and Composite modes, and is available with Databricks Jobs API and Databricks Asset Bundles, making it well-suited for DevOps and CI/CD pipelines.
-While powerful for automation, it’s important to note that the feature is still in preview and does not include modeling capabilities – modelling must be performed in the Power BI Service Web UI, similar to the previous Publish to Power BI feature.
+While powerful for automation, it’s important to note that the feature is still in preview and does not include modelling capabilities—modelling must be performed in the Power BI Service Web UI, similar to the previous Publish to Power BI feature.

 Pros:

-- Databricks Workflow built-in feature that comes with Job API and DABs support, which means you can extend your DevOps pipeline from just data engineering in Power BI to include the publishing of semantic model in Power BI.
+- Databricks Workflow built-in feature that comes with Job API and DABs support, which means you can extend your DevOps pipeline from just data engineering in Power BI to include the publishing of semantic model in Power BI

 - Possible to chain ingestion, data engineer, and publishing Power BI semantic models in a single pipeline in an orchestrated manner.